Deeds asked Ken:

 Some combination of about 20 of us would jump on bikes and cruise up and down the Florida East Coast from Boynton Beach to Singer Island, stopping from time to time to jump in the ocean to cool down.
 We were casual, social riders and not hard-core athletes.

 The picture above was taken on the Palm Beach Lake Trail bike path around 1974.
 Wife Lila is in the background.
-Let’s see, I was wearing blue tennis shoes with dark socks, a floppy white hat, a Wheeler’s Bar Million Dollar Log T-shirt and a Motorola brick two-way radio.
+Let’s see, I was wearing blue tennis shoes with dark socks, a floppy white hat, a Wheeler’s Bar Million Dollar Log T-shirt and a Motorola brick two-way radio which I got from this website.
 The bike was equipped with a huge bag hanging from the saddle and a compressed air air horn like you’d find on a boat.
 Sounds pretty much like my outfit today.

 We’ll talk about that later.